 Charging can happen inside a warehouse facility or outdoors, on a lot.
 Outdoor locations are usually cheaper to set up, but your vehicles will be parked outside while charging, where temperature can impact charging times.
 Indoor depots may cost more to set up, but they protect vehicles from the weather, which makes charging more consistent.

 EVs can have different charging port locations.
 Plan your charging spaces so that vehicles can approach them from different directions or park at different angles while still leaving plenty of space around them.
-Map out the locations on your facility’s floor plan, reorganize parking if needed, and determine any required electrical and construction work.
+Map out the locations on your facility’s floor plan, reorganize parking if needed, and determine any required electrical and construction work, such as trenching.
+Ideally, site the parking as close as possible to the electrical service room or transformer location.

 Both standalone and wall-mounted chargers are available.
 Pierre Ducharme, an electrification consultant at Marcon-Miratech, recommends wall-hung dock installations whenever possible.
 “They cut down at least 25 per cent of the installed cost, if not 50 per cent,” he says.
 “You don’t need the cement base for a bollard, or a roof, or any of that.
 If you hang it on a wall, it’s no big deal.”